 Students are expected to study four taught courses, attend relevant workshops, tutorials and seminars, undertake a number of research assignments and to prepare a minor dissertation.
 Examinations are held at the end of each semester.

-The normal standard of entry to the MSc (Marketing Practice) programme is the achievement of an honours standard in a primary business degree.
-Applicants must have studied marketing in their undergraduate degree programme.
+The usual standard of entry to the MSc (Marketing Practice) programme is the achievement of an honours standard in a primary business degree or equivalent, with marketing as a subject.